12 Beautiful Villages on the South Coast of France

 One of the nicest places we have enjoyed is Collioure on the south coast of France, not far from Perpignan—a recommendation from our wonderful Airbnb Host.

-Because of its strategic location, it has two defensive fortifications, both improved by the great military engineer Vauban (even if the Spanish took the town in 1793, the French took it back a year later.)
+Because of its strategic location, it has two defensive fortifications.
+Both were improved by the great military engineer Vauban (even if the Spanish took the town in 1793, the French took it back a year later.)

-You can walk out to a lighthouse or up to the Moulin de la Cortina, a 14th-century mill restored for making olive oil.
-And La Courtine Hill has great views over the bay.
+You can walk to a lighthouse or up to the Moulin de la Cortina, a 14th-century mill restored for olive oil production.
+La Courtine Hill has great views over the bay.

-But it is the extraordinary building of Église Notre-Dame-des-Anges (Our Lady of the Angels) whose foundations were built in the sea between 1684 and 1691—a uniqueness of Collioure.
+The extraordinary building of Église Notre-Dame-des-Anges (Our Lady of the Angels), whose foundations were built in the sea between 1684 and 1691, is a uniqueness of Collioure.

 Collioure tourism website